-Figure 1: Finding a maximum matching in a complex network. a) We start with a directed network in which the direction of the link represent the direction of control.
-This is, a link from a1 to p1 indicates that the state of p1 (density/abundances in an ecological context) are influenced by the state of a1. b) To facilitate the computation of the maximum matching, we can use an alternative representation of the directed network in which each node in (a) is represented by two nodes that indicate their outgoing and incoming links.
-In both (a) and (b) we show one of the possible maximum matchings of a network (dark grey links) that defines a set of matched (p1, p2, and a3), unmatched (a1 and a2) and superior nodes (a1, a2, and p1; dark grey circles).
-The minimum number of species neccessary to control this network equates to the number of unmatched nodes nd=2, which gives a manageability of m=0.8.
+Figure 1: Finding a maximum matching in a complex network. a) We start with a directed network in which the direction of the link represents the direction of control; that is, a link from a1 to p1 indicates that the state of p1 (density/abundances in an ecological context) is influenced by the state of a1. b) To facilitate the computation of the maximum matching, we can use an alternative representation of the directed network in which each node in a) is represented by two nodes that indicate their outgoing and incoming links.
+In both a) and b), we show one of the possible maximum matchings of a network (dark grey links) that defines a set of matched (p1, p2, and a3), unmatched (a1 and a2), and superior nodes (a1, a2, and p1; dark grey circles).
+The minimum number of species neccessary to control this network equates to the number of unmatched nodes nd=2, which gives a manageability value of m=0.8.

-Figure 2: Different ways to depict quantitative mutualistic networks. a) Pollination networks are usually described by the number of visits between each plant and animal species. b) Given visitation data the mutual dependencies between interacting species depend directly on the relative visitation frequency. c) The relative differences of dependencies---the interaction asymmetry---then provides a mean to simplify the interspecific effects.
+Figure 2: Different ways to depict quantitative mutualistic networks. a) Pollination networks are typically described by the number of visits between each plant and animal species. b) Given visitation data, the mutual dependencies between interacting species are calculated directly based on the relative visitation frequencies. c) The relative differences of dependencies---the interaction asymmetry---then provides a means to identify the dominant direction of interspecific effects.

 Figure 3: Invaded communities have lower levels of manageability than uninvaded communities even when controling for the ratio of plant to pollinator richness.
-Adjusted manageability corrsponds to the partial working residuals of the invasion status.
+Adjusted manageability is given by the partial working residuals of the invasion status in our generalised linear mixed model.
 The box covers the 25th–75th percentiles, the middle line marks the median, and the maximum length of the whiskers is 1.5 times the interquartile range.
-Points outside this range show up as outliers.
+All points outside this range are indicated by the circles.

 Figure 4: The manageability of empirical networks compared to network randomisations.
-For each of four randomisation approaches, we show that---akin to a p-value---an scaled mean rank <0.025 or >0.975 (shaded areas in light grey) suggest a significant difference between the empirical network and its randomisations.
-The empirical manageability is much smaller than those of randomisations in which the direction of assymmetries has been randomised.
-In contrast the manageability of network in which the visitation strength or degree was mantained was not significantly different to the manageability of the empirical networks.
-Dark grey and white boxplots represent manageabilities obtained using mutual dependencies and asymmetries respectively.
+For each randomisation approach, we show the rank of the empirical value compared to the set of randomisations.
+The scaled mean rank—akin to a p-value—less than 0.025 or greater than 0.975 (the areas shaded in light grey) suggests a significant difference between the empirical network and its randomisations.
+Across the four approaches, the empirical manageability is much smaller than that of networks in which the direction of assymmetries has been randomised.
+In contrast, the manageability of networks in which the visitation strengths or degrees were maintained was not significantly different to the manageability of the empirical networks.
+Dark grey and white boxplots represent manageabilities obtained using interactions weighted by mutual dependencies and asymmetries, respectively.
 All boxes are as in Figure 3.

 Figure 5: Dependency strength is the single most important factor explaining the importance of species for network control.
-Visitation levels and contribution to nestedness had a significant albeit small effect on the importance (dashed lines correspond to ± one standard deviation on these factors).
-Invasive species (red) were invariably classified as driver species (those having the maximum importance for network control.
+Visitation levels and contribution to nestedness had a significant, albeit small, effect on the importance (dashed lines correspond to ± one standard deviation on these factors).
+Invasive species (red) were invariably classified as driver species—those having the maximum importance for network control.

-Table 1: The strength of dependency, contribution to nestedness and visitation strength had a significative effect on all the models that accounted for 95% of the evidence based on AICc. .
+Table 1: The strength of dependency, contribution to nestedness and visitation strength had a significative effect on all the models that accounted for 95% of the evidence based on AICc.